Hemorrhoids – Diagnosis, Symptoms, and Treatment

 What are Hemorrhoids?

-Hemorrhoids is a medical condition characterized by dilation and herniation of veins in the rectum.
-The condition is typically caused by constipation as a result of low dietary fiber, inadequate fluid intake, and lack of physical activity.
-Other conditions (e.g., hypothyroidism, colon cancer) and medications (e.g., opiates) can contribution to constipation and the formation of hemorrhoids.
+Hemorrhoid is a medical condition characterized by dilation and herniation of veins in the rectum.
+The disease is typically caused by constipation due to low dietary fiber, inadequate fluid intake, and lack of physical activity.
+Other conditions (e.g., hypothyroidism, colon cancer) and medications (e.g., opiates) can contribute to constipation and the formation of hemorrhoids.
 Anal trauma during sexual intercourse is also a potential origin of hemorrhoids.

 Mild cases of hemorrhoids tend to improve with conservative measures such as increasing dietary fiber and fluid intake.
-More severe cases may require topical ointments and refractory cases may benefit from surgical approaches.
+More severe cases may require topical ointments, and refractory patients may benefit from surgical approaches.